-- General Tasks Run antivirus scans and update the virus database.
-See 'General Tasks' for more details. - Firewall Tasks Allow or block internet access for specific applications, manage networks, view active connections, and more.
+- General Tasks Run antivirus scans, update virus database and more.
+See 'General Tasks' for more details - Firewall Tasks Allow or block internet access for specific applications, manage networks, view active connections, and more.
 See 'Firewall Tasks' for more details. - Containment Tasks Run applications in a secure virtual environment, start the virtual desktop, view active processes, and more.
-See 'Containment Tasks' for more details. - Advanced Tasks Create a boot disk to clean highly infected systems, submit files to Comodo for analysis, install other Comodo security software, and more.
+See 'Containment Tasks' for more details. - DLP Tasks Run data loss prevention scans and manage quarantined files.
+See DLP Tasks - Advanced Tasks Create a boot disk to clean highly infected systems, submit files to Comodo for analysis, install other Comodo security software, and more.
 See 'Advanced Tasks' for more details.